ROSbot is an autonomous robot platform based on Husarion CORE2-ROS robot controller available in two version: 2.0 and 2.0 PRO.

 By default ROSbot supports WiFi in 2.4GHz band, this is sufficent for most cases.
 If you encounter problems with data transfers e.g. due to processing large amounts of data or noise from other networks you can try to use connection in 5GHz band.

-If you have recent image version you can skip update and kernel instal, otherwise do:
+ROSbot 2.0 is supporting the adapters by default, if you have recent image version you can skip update and kernel instal, otherwise do:

-sudo apt-get install tinkerboard-kernel
+sudo apt-get update sudo apt-get install tinkerboard-kernel modprobe rtl8812au

-You should see now new interface named
+ifconfig to list network interfaces, you should see now new interface named

-Now, You can list all available newtworks:
+Now, list all available newtworks:

 sudo iwlist wlan1 scanning | grep ESSID

-You can connect to your WiFi with:
+Connect to selected WiFi with:

 Remember to replace

-pass with name and passowrd of chosen network.
+<Password> with name and passowrd of chosen network.

 ROSbot will try to connect to this network each time it boots.